 The robots will take over music as well—at least formulaic pop-alternative.
 Sure, there will be human contributions, but they will be offering complexity and beautiful mistakes, concepts that are too counterintuitive for robots to comprehend.
 The entirety of pop music, however, from Gaga to Bieber, will be outdone by machines with perfect pitch, rhythm, rhymes and a lyrical body supported by every top 100 hit to nonsensically blather about love, parties, and misused emotional cliches.

 While the coming Robopocalypse may seem terrifying, we have a long time to enjoy the perks before our extinction.
 And who knows?
-If you decide to hop on board the robotics bandwagon and help bring about this dismal future, you may be spared and even celebrated!
+If you decide to hop on board the bandwagon with our robot summer camps, and help bring about this dismal future, you may be spared and even celebrated!